HimanshuBajpai869/agentOps/README.md

 - Agent Registry
 ~~~
 POST /agents – Register a new agent
+POST /{agent_id}/activate/{version_id} - Activate a Agent Version
+POST /{agent_id}/run - Send a prompt to the activated agent for a response.
 GET /agents – List agents
+GET /{agent_id}/runs - History of all the runs for the agent.
 ~~~

 - Agent Versioning